-Think about it this way: The typical baby shower should take place around your sixth or seventh month, and shower invitations should be sent out about four weeks before that.
+Think about it this way: The typical baby shower should take place around your sixth or seventh month, and shower invitations should be sent out about four weeks beforehand.
 So you’re looking at about your five- or six-month mark.
 Earlier than that, guests might forget.
 And any later, they’re more likely to have already made plans.

 The reason the best time for the shower is somewhere between the end of the second trimester and the beginning of the third trimester is that this is the time when you’re likely to be feeling good and looking plenty pregnant, with a nice-size bump.
 But you won’t have reached the point where you’re super uncomfortable or risk going into labor before the event.
 Another added bonus?
-You’ll have time to write your thank-you notes before your baby is born — and time is really at a premium.
+You’ll have time to write your thank-you notes before baby is born — and time is really at a premium.

-—Mindy Lockard, etiquette consultant, The Gracious Girl
+Expert: Mindy Lockard, etiquette consultant, The Gracious Girl